robmclarty/fuzzle/README.md

 ### `rev:html`

-Revs all HTML files in the target directory and updates any references contained within them to any other rev'd static assets (including JS + CSS).
+Updates any references contained within all HTML fiels to any other rev'd static assets (including JS + CSS).

 ## License